IrsyaShah/smart-wild-animal-detection/README.md

 The Smart Wild Animal Detection System is an AI-powered monitoring system developed using **Raspberry Pi 5**, **Python** and **YOLO11n**.

-This system was designed to automatically detect wild animals and send alert notifications through Telegram.
+This system was designed to automatically detect wild animals and send alert notifications through **Telegram**.
 It also triggers a buzzer warning system when an animal is detected.

 The system focuses on three animal classes :